haksuly1/belinmeet/README.md

 ___

 ## NOTE
-#### The project could be configured to show the list of registered attendees to users when they visit the link to register.
-However, for this particular project, the details of registered attendees are only visible in the database.
+#### The project could be configured to show the list of registered attendees to users when they visit the link to register right in the browser.
+However, for this particular project, the details of registered attendees would only be visible in the database.

+#### Also note that visiting and testing the form on your browser - on NETLIFY & GITHUB PAGES [https://haksuly1.github.io/berlinmeet](https://haksuly1.github.io/berlinmeet) and [https://eclectic-cupcake-180432.netlify.app/](https://eclectic-cupcake-180432.netlify.app/) is only possible if the database is connected to a live server, example....
+(CLOUDWAYS).Note that this project is not connected to a live server because it is basically aimed at demonstrating a process.

 ___